kuehne-trustable-de/adcsCert/README.md

 # adcsCert
-Connection fntionality to acess ADCS CA functionality
+Proxy to access ADCS CA functionality remotely

 ca3s handles different CAs and certificate inventories.
 Microsoft ADCS is a quite important one as it is deployed in many organizations.
 The ADCSProxy act as an intermediary to provide a REST-styled interface to connect remotely to an ADCS instance, independently from invoking language and OS.